 Following are the common used condiments and seasonings used in dips.
 You can combine your own hot pot dipping sauce based on personal taste.

 Main sauces: Sha cha sauce, peanuts sauce, oyster sauce, sesame paste, light soy sauce, dark soy sauce, vinegar, black bean sauce

-Oil: chili oil, sesame oil
+Oil: chili oil, sesame oil, olive oil

 Others: salt, roasted peanuts, coriander, mashed garlic, Spring onion, pepper flakes (辣椒面), fermented tofu (豆腐乳), chopped fresh peppers (辣椒圈)